The 20 Best Apraxia Doctors in Japan

 Fukuoka, JP

-Takanari Kitazono practices in Fukuoka, Japan.
+Takanari Kitazono practices practicing medicine in Fukuoka, Japan.
 Kitazono is rated as an Experienced expert by MediFind in the treatment of Apraxia.
-Their top areas of expertise are Stroke, Chronic Kidney Disease, Calcinosis, Kidney Transplant, and Thrombectomy.
+They are also highly rated in 47 other conditions, according to our data.
+Their clinical expertise encompasses Stroke, Chronic Kidney Disease, Calcinosis, Kidney Transplant, and Thrombectomy.

 Experienced in Apraxia